env0-labs/env0.terminal/docs/env0.terminal.unity_REFERENCE.md

 ---

+## Development Cycle

+The following cycle is strictly enforced for all core and feature work:
+1. Decide the next feature or fix
+2. Build the feature (code, logic, or config)
+3. Build the test (unit/integration/hostile case as appropriate)
+4. Test and debug until all automated tests pass
+    - Includes standard and hostile/psychotic edge-case suites
+    - Regularly interrogate and expand hostile test coverage
+5. Modify for user test in Playground (manual verification, if relevant)
+6. Commit once happy (atomic, meaningful commit; no “test/fix/test/fix” in main)
+7. Update the Tasklist (env0.terminal.unity_tasklist.md)

+This discipline is non-negotiable.
+All contributors and future development must adhere.

+---

 ## 🖥 Terminal Rendering and Input

 - **Terminal buffer**: Text-only, managed in C# (not UI).
 Output is ephemeral (no scrollback), just like old school terminals.